 (2) begins not later than twenty-four (24) months after the date on which the electing utility petitions the commission for a change in its basic rates and charges.

-(n) “Historical test period” means a twelve (12) month period that ends not more than two hundred seventy (270) days before the date on which the electing utility petitions the commission for a change to its basic rates and charges.
+(q) “Historical test period” means a twelve (12) month period that ends not more than two hundred seventy (270) days before the date on which the electing utility petitions the commission for a change to its basic rates and charges.

-(o) “Hybrid test period” means a period of at least twelve (12) consecutive months of combined historical and projected data.
+(r) “Hybrid test period” means a period:

+of at least twelve (12) consecutive months of combined historical and projected data, and

+ending not more than twenty-four (24) months after the date on which the electing utility files its petition.

+(s) “Life cycle cost-benefit analysis” means:

+the estimated total construction cost plus the cost of operating and maintaining for projected life of the asset.

-(p) “Linking period” means the period of time between the last date of the base period to the first date of a forward-looking test period.
+(t) “Linking period” means the period of time between the last date of the base period to the first date of a forward-looking test period.

+(u) “Major project” means:

-(q) “Major project” means a project that is estimated to cost(1) more than one percent (1%) of aan electing utility's proposed rate base under section 9(a)(1) of this ruleplant in service; or
+(1) a project that is estimated to cost:

+(A) more than one percent (1%) of aan electing utility's proposed rate base under section 9(a)(1) of this ruleplant in service; or

-(2) if one percent (1%) of an electing utility’s plant in service is $250,000 or less, at least $250,000.
+(B) if one percent (1%) of an electing utility’s plant in service is $250,000 or less, at least $250,000; or

+(2) a treatment plant project subject to IC 13-18-26-3.

-(r) "NARUC" means the National Association of Regulatory Utility Commissioners.
+(v) "NARUC" means the National Association of Regulatory Utility Commissioners.

-(s) "NARUC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as developed by NARUC and adopted by reference by the commission for Indiana utilities.
+(w) "NARUC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as developed by NARUC and adopted by reference by the commission for Indiana utilities.

-(t) "OUCC" means the Indiana office of utility consumer counselor.
+(x) "OUCC" means the Indiana office of utility consumer counselor.

-(u) "Parent corporation" means a corporation that owns or controls more than fifty percent (50%) of the voting stock of an electing utility.
+(y) "Parent corporation" means a corporation that owns or controls more than fifty percent (50%) of the voting stock of an electing utility.

-(v) "Presiding officer" means one (1) or more persons assigned by the commission to preside over a case and shall include the following:
+(z) "Presiding officer" means one (1) or more persons assigned by the commission to preside over a case and shall include the following:

 (1) One (1) or more administrative law judges.